markaylett/developer/docs/articles/limitorderbooks/README.md

 ## Introduction

+This is the first in a series of articles exploring market-data and Exchange connectivity.
+Industry jargon and the vast array of connectivity options can be overwhelming for newcomers.
+In this article, we aim to establish a solid foundation for future discussions by explaining how a Limit Order Book (LOB) works and demystifying the terminology that surrounds them.

+## Exchanges

-Most electronic Exchanges use Limit Order Books (LOBs) to match orders placed by buyers and sellers.
+Most electronic Exchanges use LOBs to match orders placed by buyers and sellers.
 LOBs have entered the mainstream in recent years with the popularisation of Cryptocurrency Exchanges.
-This article describes how a LOB works.
 Understanding how a LOB works is essential for understanding the market-data published by these Exchanges.

 An Exchange is a place where traders come together to exchange goods or services.
 Sellers offer their goods or services to buyers that bid for them.
 The Exchange accepts bids and offers in the